smcatala/opgp-proxy/README.md

 [![Join the chat at https://gitter.im/ZenyWay/opgp-proxy](https://badges.gitter.im/ZenyWay/opgp-proxy.svg)](https://gitter.im/ZenyWay/opgp-proxy?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-abstracting proxy for an [openpgp](https://openpgpjs.org/) instance, isolated in a web worker. cryptographic material never leaves the worker thread, is only temporarily instantiated, and is abstracted as temporarily valid immutable instances in the main thread.
+abstracting proxy for an [openpgp](https://openpgpjs.org/) instance, isolated in a web worker, with the following features:
+* simple API based on keys.
+* hermetic container for cryptographic material. sensitive key content remains contained and never leaves the worker thread.
+* key instances are immutable and ephemeral.

+In addition to its simple API, the proxy ensures that key material is well contained and does not leak throughout client code.
+Key ephemerality and immutability further enhance the robustness of the API.

 # <a name="api"></a> API v0.0.1 experimental
 Typescript compatible.